astronomer/docs/astro/install-aws-hybrid.md

 sidebar_custom_props: { icon: 'img/aws.png' }
 toc_min_heading_level: 2
 toc_max_heading_level: 2
-description: "If you have an existing Amazon Web Services (AWS) instance, use these instructions to complete an Astro installation.
-This is where you’ll find the prerequisites and the process you’ll need to follow to allow Astronomer support to provision your network resources."
+Use this document to complete the installation of Astro Hybrid in an Amazon Web Services (AWS) account.
 ---

 import Tabs from '@theme/Tabs';